Giveth/giveth-docs/dapps/guide1-createproject.md

 ## Editing my project after it's been published
 If you made a mistake or need to change something on your project, it's super simple to go back and update it.
 If you're on the homepage, go to the top right, and click on your account, then select `My Projects`.
 Once you're there, you should see a page of your projects; hover over the project you wish to edit, then click the `EDIT` button.
 You should see your project's contents; you can scroll through and change the content you wish, and once you're done, just hit save!

+## More Information
+Check out our onboarding guide, complete with videos, watch how to create your project, get it [verfied](./projectVerification.md) and how to get donations!